The PAU Survey: a new constraint on galaxy formation models using the observed colour redshift relation: Results

 Fig.~\ref{fig:colour_redshift_lightcone} shows the distribution of galaxies with photometric redshifts in the observed $g-r$ colour $-$ redshift plane for the combined PAUS W1 and W3 fields (left) and the \texttt{GALFORM} model lightcone (right), in both cases to a magnitude limit of $i_{\rm AB}=22.5$.
 Note that in the \galf case in Fig.~\ref{fig:colour_redshift_lightcone} we are showing the galaxy colours without photometric errors and use the cosmological redshift (the effect of the inclusion of photometric errors and the use of the estimated photometric redshift is shown in Fig.~\ref{fig:colour_redshift_comparison} and discussed later in the text).
 Focusing on the left panel first which shows PAUS galaxies, the shading shows that there are two distinct populations of galaxies, the well known red sequence and blue cloud.
 Motivated by this, we place a dividing line to set the boundary between these populations:

 Blue galaxies lie below this line and red galaxies above it.
 Whilst there is a clear peak in the counts of galaxies in the red and blue clouds, there is a low count bridge of galaxies with intermediate colours connecting these two clouds.
+This is the so-called `green valley'.
+The minimum in the green valley is well defined and shifts to redder values of the observed $(g-r)$ colour with increasing redshift, up to $z \sim 0.4$.
+Beyond this redshift, the position of the green valley does not change in colour.
+The shape of the valley becomes more `flat bottomed' at high redshift, with the blue and red peaks moving further apart.
+At the highest redshifts the red peak becomes more indistinct and is much weaker than the blue peak.
 Having split the population into two using this line, we can compute the median colours of the sub-populations on either side of the dividing line, along with the respective inter-quartile ranges (shown by the coloured lines and bars).
 The uneven density variations along the redshift axis are due to large-scale structure in the W1 and W3 fields.